MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-in-vm.md

 ---
 # Deploying Storage Spaces Direct in a virtual machine guest cluster

-You can deploy Storage Spaces Direct on a cluster of physical servers, or on virtual machines as discussed in this topic.This delivers virtual shared storage across a set of VMs on top of a private or public cloud so that application high availability solutions can be deployed to increase the availability of applications.
+You can deploy Storage Spaces Direct on a cluster of physical servers, or on virtual machine guest clusters as discussed in this topic.
+This type of deployment delivers virtual shared storage across a set of VMs on top of a private or public cloud so that application high availability solutions can be used to increase the availability of applications.

 ![](media/storage-spaces-direct-in-vm/storage-spaces-direct-in-vm.png)

-## Deploying in Azure Iaas VMs
+## Deploying in Azure Iaas VM guest clusters

 [Azure
 templates](https://github.com/robotechredmond/301-storage-spaces-direct-md) have